 The Postal Service is classified as an essential government service operation, which allows us to continue operations.

-How safe is the mail and mail transport equipment?
+3) How safe is the mail and mail transport equipment?

 Current Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) guidance continues to indicate there is no evidence the virus is spreading through the mail.
 According to WHO, the likelihood of an infected person contaminating commercial goods is low, and the risk of catching the virus from a package that has been moved, traveled, and exposed to different conditions and temperatures is also low.
 This guidance remains true for mail transport equipment.
-Source can be found here.

-Is the USPS experiencing capacity issues due to reduced airline routes?
+4) Is the USPS experiencing capacity issues due to reduced airline routes?